Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-How can hard work turn solutions into reality?
-By taking the necessary steps to make it happen.
-Or, as Ullery said, "Careful thinking and hard work will solve nearly all your problems.
-Try and see for yourself."
-This quote speaks to the power of taking action and persevering in order to achieve success.
-It is an essential reminder that often times our problems can be solved if we are willing to put in the hard work and effort.
-It's an important lesson that it is often the effort we put in that makes the difference between success and failure.
+No one can deny the importance of a good education.
+However, Jim Rohn, the author and speaker, points out that education should not be limited to the classroom.
+He says: "Formal education will make you a living; self-education will make you a fortune."
+Self-education is just as necessary and can be the difference between a good life and a great one.

 <!-- </quote> -->